johngeorgewright/stream/docs/extensions/index.md

 # Extensions

-`@johngw/stream` provides a few extensions to the Web Streams API.
+`@johngw/stream` provides a few extensions to the WHATWG Streams API.